pwittchen/prefser/README.md

 Static code analysis
 --------------------

-Static code analysis runs Checkstyle, FindBugs, PMD and Lint.
+Static code analysis runs Checkstyle, PMD and Lint.
 It can be executed with command:

  ```
  ./gradlew check